apigee/3mv4d/4mv4d-field-filtering/Readme.md

   - verifying a valid api key, iltering based on App (Client) metadata, with response cache

+There are three flavors of "flow" in the API Proxy: t1, t2, t3.

+* The t1 flow does no filtering.
+* The t2 flow uses API Product metadata to direct filtering
+* the t3 flow uses metadata on the Developer App to guide the filtering

+There are two API Products, each of which has different filtering metadata, and two Developer Apps, each of which has different filtering metadata.
+So you've got a number of different combinations to exercise.

+You wouldn't use ALL of these in a real system.
+The idea is just to show some of what is possible.

 ## Manually Preparing and Provisioning

+Ok, you don't like the easy way.
 If you want to manually provision this demo, here's how:

 1. Import the proxy bundle into any Apigee Edge organization